Whether it's your first property or your next house, I'll walk you through the process.

 Let's talk about "escrow".
 When you're closing on your new house, an escrow agent is used to insure the process will close appropriately and on time.

-A home is said to be in escrow when in the closing transaction, payment is held by a third party on behalf of a buyer and a seller when the exchange of money takes place.
+A home is said to be in escrow when in the closing process, funds is held by a third party on behalf of two parties (in this case, a buyer and a seller) when the transaction is taking place.

-The escrow holder is careful to assure that all terms and conditions of the seller's and buyer's contract are met prior to the sale being finished.
-This includes receiving funds and certificates, completing required forms, and getting the release documents for any loans or liens that are to be cleared with the transaction, assuring you have a free title to your property before the asking price is fully paid.
+The escrow agent is careful to assure that all terms and conditions of the seller's and buyer's negotiated agreement are performed prior to the sale being completed.
+This includes receiving monies and documents, finishing required forms, and getting the release documents for any loans or liens that were paid off with the transaction, assuring you have a clean title to your home before the asking price is fully paid.

 - Title insurance policies

 - Terms of sale and any seller-assisted financing

 - Requests for payment for various services to be paid out of escrow funds